filament-zone/filament/docs/spec/src/mechanism.md

 # Mechanism
-A first sketch at a protocol for IBC coordinated, low latency, homogenous blockspace auctioning
+A first sketch at a protocol for IBC coordinated, low latency, homogenous slot auctioning

 ## Assumptions